Public Security Intelligence Agency

-As the national agency with the role to collect intelligence information, the PSIA contributes to Japanese government policy by providing relevant organizations with necessary foreign and domestic data (collected through investigations and intelligence activities) on subversive organizations.
+As the national security agency with the role to collects and analyzing intelligence, the PSIA contributes to Japanese government policy by providing relevant organizations with necessary foreign and domestic data (collected through investigations and intelligence activities) on subversive organizations.

 The PSIA's findings are released publicly through the annually-published Naigai Jousei no Kaiko to Tenbo (Situation in Public Security inside and outside Japan and their prospect) as well as regularly-published Kokusai Terrorism Youran (International Terrorism Report).

+In recent years, the PSIA is eyed as the basis for the creation of a new foreign intelligence agency.

 History

-The Public Security Intelligence Agency was established with the enforcement of the Subversive Activities Prevention Law on 21 July 1952, initially known as the Public Security Investigation Agency before it changed to its current name.
-The PSIA took over the role of the SIB, which was established by the Allied Forces during the occupation.
-Most of the recruits came from the disbanded Tokumu Kikan and led by officials from the pre-occupation Ministry of Justice.
+The Public Security Intelligence Agency was established with the enforcement of the Subversive Activities Prevention Law on July 21, 1952.
+The PSIA took over the role of the Special Investigation Board (SIB), which was established by the Allied Forces during the occupation.
+Most of the recruits came from the disbanded Tokumu Kikan (機関) and led by officials from the pre-occupation Ministry of Justice.

-Initially focusing on threats from far left groups such as the Japanese Red Army during the days of the Cold War, it began to conduct intelligence work on the Aum Shinrikyo after the Sarin gas attack on the Tokyo subway in 1995, with criticism that the PSIA did not monitor the group, especially with their attempt to acquire and stockpile biological weapons on Japanese soil.
+Initially focusing on threats from far left groups such as the Japanese Red Army (JRA) during the days of the Cold War, it began to conduct intelligence work on the Aum Shinrikyo after the Sarin gas attack on the Tokyo subway in 1995, with criticism that the PSIA did not monitor the group, especially with their attempt to acquire and stockpile biological weapons on Japanese soil.
 The PSIA had cooperated with the Tokyo Metropolitan Police Department Public Security Bureau in investigating Aum Shinrikyo for a number of years.
 When asked about their investigation on the cult, a PSIA report had said "There has been no change in its dangerous nature.
 Strict surveillance is essential."

 The PSIA had investigated Aum Shinrikyo when it was revealed that the group had established software firms that could pose security risks to Japan.

 Chongryon has been under PSIA surveillance for a long time, suspecting it of supposedly performing espionage activities in Japanese soil.
-The Ministry of Justice has sought ¥270 million to fund the PSIA on conducting intelligence against North Korean espionage activities.
+The Japanese Ministry of Justice has sought ¥270 million to fund the PSIA on conducting intelligence against North Korea espionage activities.
 Its facilities were also raided by the PSIA while sentencing for its leaders were underway in 2004.

-The PSIA had been supposed to be integrated with Naicho in order to reorient the agency to a post-Cold War and to enhance its resources, but the proposal was not adopted.
+The PSIA had been supposed to be integrated with Cabinet Intelligence and Research Office (CIRO) in order to reorient the agency to a post–Cold War and to enhance its resources in the 1990s, but the proposal was not adopted.